Small But Mighty: Unveiling the Power of Small Dow Dogs

 Peter Lynch, known for his straightforward strategies, would appreciate the “Small Dogs”‘ simplicity.
 He advised investors to “Know what you own.”
 The “Small Dogs” strategy does precisely that, focusing on recognizable blue-chip stocks with high dividend yields and potential undervaluation.

 This strategy has a strong historical performance, with significant cumulative returns since 1972, outpacing the Dow and S&P 500 indices.
-Investors drawn to this approach should heed the wisdom of these greats: seek value, understand your investments, and maintain a long-term perspective.”

 Good News!!
 We’ve completed the necessary groundwork for you.
 Your task now is to review the list of five and determine which one best aligns with your preferences and investment goals.

-Symbol | Company | Current Yield | Comments |
+Symbol | Company | Dividend Yield | Comments |

 ---|---|---|---|